informalsystems/quint/doc/lang.md

 ```

 You cannot do much with strings.
 They can be compared for equality and
-inequality, and they can be stored in sets, functions, sequences, tuples, and
+inequality, and they can be stored in sets, maps, lists, tuples, and
 records.
 In this sense, strings are just more liberal identifiers.

 ## Comments